Yale-NeRD/mind/artifacts/readme.md

     - Even though the results from shorter memory traces would not be the exactly same values in the paper, we believe overall performance trend would be consistent (since we reported normalized values in the paper).
   - For the cache coherence protocol emulation, we prepared pre-computed output results.
   - For PSO/PSO+ estimation, the pre-computed output from the cache coherence protocol and other pre-computed input data can be used to feed the estimator.
-- We have scripts for automating evaluations but requiring preliminary setup for the cluster.
-An old guide for the scripts are [located in here](https://github.com/shsym/mind/blob/main/artifacts/how_to_yale.md).
+- We have scripts for automating evaluations (preliminary setup is needed for the cluster such as VMs and physical Ethernet links between the NICs and the switch; the old guide we used for artifact evaluation in pre-configured Yale's cluster [located in here](https://github.com/shsym/mind/blob/main/artifacts/how_to_yale.md)).
 ---

 ### NDA Requirements